|Partner Institution/Organization Homepage:||Click to visit|

 Note that the Oxford academic year consists of three terms: Michaelmas, Hilary, and Trinity.
 Full year engineering exchange program participants must complete all three terms.

 As this program is an exchange program, Princeton students become a member of the college from which an outgoing Oxford student comes.
-Information on each of these colleges is available in the Oxford Prospectus, available in the Office of International Programs and on the Oxford University website.
+Therefore, there is no choice for Princeton students to select the College they will be part of during the academic year, as that will depend on the affiliation of the incoming exchange students.
+However, if you would like to know more about the various Oxford colleges, information on each of these colleges (as well as on academic and social life at Oxford) is available in the very helpful Oxford Prospectus, available in the Office of International Programs and on the Oxford University website (updated every year): https://issuu.com/oxfordalumni/docs/ugp_2021.

 Student LifePrinceton students have the same access to libraries, computing facilities, and health services as do regularly enrolled students.
 More than 200 clubs and societies are active at Oxford.
 At “Freshers’ Fair” in October, students can learn about the array of clubs, sports, music and drama societies, student newspapers, and the student-run radio station.
 The Oxford Union, founded in 1823, is famous for its debates and for attracting renowned speakers from around the world.